Independent, AI-assisted research · Affiliate disclosure

 LED face masks deliver light at close contact distance — usually 5 to 10 millimeters from skin.
 Panels work at 6 to 18 inches.

 Inverse-square law applies.
 A panel reading 100 mW/cm² at 6 inches drops to roughly 30 mW/cm² at 12 inches.
 A mask at 1 centimeter doesn't suffer that fall-off.
 Lower raw output still hits target dose.
-The therapeutic window of 4-60 J/cm² is reached in 10 minutes with mask-level irradiance per a PMC 2024 photobiomodulation review.
+Photobiomodulation follows a biphasic dose-response curve — benefits build through roughly 4-60 J/cm² at the tissue level, then plateau or reverse at higher fluences, per a PMC review of biphasic dose response in low-level light therapy.
+Mask-format 10-minute sessions at close range are built to land inside that window without needing panel-level output.

 The tradeoff is coverage and depth.
 Masks treat face and neck only.
 Near-infrared at 830nm still reaches dermis at that range, but mask-format devices rarely deliver the deeper-tissue dose that panels can reach for joint or muscle goals.